dblqr/arch/README.md

   - **DynamoDB**
     - Monitoring latency and and throttling events on read/write events.
   - **Lambda**
-    - Forwarding lamda logs and invocation event logs.
+    - Forwarding Lambda logs and invocation event logs.
     - Monitoring and alerting setup for invocation errors and throttling.
-    - Baseline alerts setup for lamdba execution durations.
+    - Baseline alerts setup for Lamdba execution durations.

 ### Deployment Infrastructure